Vngi/HabboKeyboardArcade/README.md

 ## Installation

 1. Make sure you have Python installed on your system.
-2. Clone this repository or download the script file (`Snake.py`) to your local machine.
+2. Clone this repository or download the script file (`Snake.py and Snake.bat`) to your local machine.

 ## Dependencies

 The following Python packages are required:
+- these are auto installed for you when you run the .bat
 - `pyautogui`: Used for controlling the mouse and performing double-click actions.
 - `pynput`: Used for listening to keyboard events.